unicode-org/icu4x/docs/wrapper-layer.md

 One of the strengths of OmnICU is that the core business logic is written once and shared by many different environments.

 Since the wrapper layer needs to be implemented separately for each host language, as much business logic as possible should be moved into the code slicing layer.
 The wrapper layer should transform from the ergonomic API to the logical API and load the required data for the logical API; nothing more.

+A transpilation or IDL approach could be considered as options for generating the binding logic.
+Main issues: [#1](https://github.com/unicode-org/omnicu/issues/1), [#2](https://github.com/unicode-org/omnicu/issues/2).